orikerbis/application/README.md

 5. **CI/CD Pipeline**:
    - A GitHub Actions workflow automates the build, test, and deployment process.
-   - Each commit triggers unit tests, builds the application, and pushes the Docker image to **Amazon ECR**.
+   - Each pull request triggers unit tests, builds the application, and pushes the Docker image to **Amazon ECR**.

 ---